OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 The following is the most basic iOS app testing setup:

-- Ideally macOS machine with admin rights
+- Ideally macOS machine with admin rights.
-- Wi-Fi network that permits client-to-client traffic
+- Wi-Fi network that permits client-to-client traffic.
-- At least one jailbroken iOS device (of the desired iOS version)
+- At least one jailbroken iOS device (of the desired iOS version).
-- Burp Suite or other interception proxy tool
+- Burp Suite or other interception proxy tool.

 ##### Setting up Xcode and Command Line Tools